fe-data/fe-docs/docs/usage/orders.rst

        Refund order while deducting the costs as configured in the `Refund costs <../getting-started/settings.html#refund-costs>`_ parameter in the Settings-menu.

-       .. warning:: Do not use the Mollie dashboard for refunding.
+       .. warning:: Preferable do not use the Mollie, Stripe, or PayPal dashboard for refunding.

 ----